-I am an Assistant Professor of Political Science at the University of Pittsburgh, with a secondary appointment in Public Policy at the Graduate School of Public and International Affairs.
-Previously, I was a postdoctoral fellow at the University of Pennsylvania.
-I obtained my PhD at New York University, an MA at the University of Essex, and a license at the Graduate Institute of International Studies in Geneva (Switzerland).
-I was also a Visiting Scientist at the Potsdam Institute for Climate Impact Research.
+Dr. Aklin is an Assistant Professor of Political Science at the University of Pittsburgh, with a secondary appointment in Public Policy at the Graduate School of Public and International Affairs.
+Previously, he was a postdoctoral fellow at the University of Pennsylvania.
+He obtained his PhD at New York University, an MA at the University of Essex, and a license at the Graduate Institute of International Studies in Geneva (Switzerland).
+He was also a Visiting Scientist at the Potsdam Institute for Climate Impact Research.

-My work focuses on international and comparative political economy.
-I am particularly interested in understanding why some countries are able to reduce their vulnerability to major risks such as financial crises or environmental catastrophes.
-My papers have appeared or are forthcoming in the American Journal of Political Science, International Studies Quarterly, Environmental & Resource Economics, Ecological Economics, Global Environmental Change, Environmental Science & Policy, and Environmental Economics & Policy Studies.
-I also have written columns for the Washington Post's Monkey Cage and Le Temps.
+His work focuses on international and comparative political economy.
+He is particularly interested in understanding why some countries are able to reduce their vulnerability to major risks such as financial crises or environmental catastrophes.
+His papers have appeared or are forthcoming in the American Journal of Political Science, International Studies Quarterly, Environmental & Resource Economics, Ecological Economics, Global Environmental Change, Environmental Science & Policy, and Environmental Economics & Policy Studies.
+He has also written columns for the Washington Post's Monkey Cage and Le Temps.